-We have audited the accompanying financial statements of the governmental activities, each major fund, and the budgetary comparisons for the general fund of the Public Improvement District 2007-1 of Angel Fire, as of and for the year ended June 30, 2015, and the related notes to the financial statements, which collectively comprise the Public Improvement District 2007-1 of Angel Fire's basic financial statements as listed in the table of contents.
-We also have audited the financial statements and the budgetary comparisons for the capital projects fund and the debt service fund, presented as supplementary information, as defined by the Government Accounting Standards Board, in the accompanying combining and individual fund financial statements as of and for the year ended June 30, 2015, as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the budgetary comparisons for the general fund of the Public Improvement District 2007-1 of Angel Fire, as of and for the year ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the Public Improvement District 2007-1 of Angel Fire's basic financial statements as listed in the table of contents.
+We also have audited the budgetary comparisons for the major capital projects fund and the debt service fund, presented as supplementary information, as defined by the Government Accounting Standards Board, as of and for the year ended June 30, 2016, as listed in the table of contents.